Will We Get a Second Round of Coronavirus Stimulus Checks?

 Senate Republicans, who don’t want to give the impression that they have to negotiate over House Democratic proposals, have largely dismissed the Heroes Act as a “liberal wish list” or as a “political messaging bill” not seriously intended to go anywhere.
 But their criticisms have mostly focused on the overall price tag ($3 trillion), provisions for aid to state and local governments, and an extension of the $600 federal unemployment insurance add-on until the end of the year.

-More generally, many congressional Republicans and conservative opinion-leaders argue for a “pause” in stimulus efforts until the $2.2 trillion authorized by the CARES Act is fully distributed and states are given the opportunity to reopen businesses.
+More generally, many congressional Republicans and conservative opinion leaders argue for a “pause” in stimulus efforts until the $2.2 trillion authorized by the CARES Act is fully distributed and states are given the opportunity to reopen businesses.
 They also are very focused on providing corporations with a liability shield against coronavirus-related lawsuits and damage claims.
-In line with the president’s shift towards demanding “reopening,” his supporters in and beyond Congress are beginning to think the easing of restrictions on businesses rather than federal stimulus is the key to economic recovery.
+In line with the president’s shift toward demanding “reopening,” his supporters in and beyond Congress are beginning to think the easing of restrictions on businesses rather than federal stimulus is the key to economic recovery.

 Still, of all the Democratic proposals, payments to individuals seem to arouse a relatively lower negative reaction, certainly if compared to massive state and local government assistance or subsidized unemployment benefits.
 Republicans do seem resigned to having to pass another round of stimulus legislation, but are hoping for better economic news before determining its size and structure.